ramirocruz/IIITH_Assignments/IIITH/SSD/Assignments/20202098_Assignment1/README.md

 # SSD Assignment 1
 ### There are some mentioned dependencies to run the file if required.
 ## Q1
 * I had used the `rename` command since the task has to be performed in one command but since only local command had to be used I used `mv` inside `for` loop.
+* But since looping seems to be out of question I have used `find` command with `mv`.
-I have commented the rename command part also for reference.
+* I have commented the `rename` command and `loop` part also for reference.
 * I have filled some data inside the text files to show the working of sort
 * I have also created some new text files because the previous files are renamed
 * I have assummed to also show  hidden folders in home directory showing all files.